-- 3 Click +Add and proceed according to your selected authorization method. - If you are not using LDAP, continue with the steps to Configure Windows Single Sign-on (without LDAP) - If you are using LDAP to restrict access, continue with Use LDAP to restrict access to Single Sign-on sessions.
+- 3 Click +ADD and proceed according to your selected authorization method. - If you are not using LDAP, continue with the steps to Configure Windows Authentication -NTLMv2 (without LDAP) Configure Windows Single Sign-on (without LDAP) - If you are using LDAP to restrict access, continue with Use LDAP to restrict access to Single Sign-on sessions.

-- Configure Windows Single Sign-on (without LDAP) - Use LDAP to restrict access to Single Sign-on sessions
+- Configure Windows Authentication NTLMv2 (without LDAP) - Use LDAP to restrict access to Window Authentication NTLMv2 sessions - Adding Another Server for Windows Authentication NTLMv2

-Configure Windows Single Sign-on (without LDAP)
+Configure Windows Authentication - NTLMv2 (without LDAP)

-Use these settings to configure Windows Single Sign-on authentication without using LDAP authorization.
+Use these settings to configure Windows Authentication - NTMLv2 without using LDAP authorization.

-(If instead you want to use LDAP, click Cancel.
-Click Use LDAP to restrict access to sessions, click +Add and proceed with Use LDAP to restrict access to Single Sign-on sessions.)
+(If instead you want to use LDAP, click CANCEL.
+Click Use LDAP to restrict access to sessions, click +ADD and proceed with Use LDAP to restrict access to Window Authentication - NTLMv2 sessions.)

-- 1 Enter the settings to Add or Edit an NTLM server for Single Sign-on through Windows Authentication: - 1a Choose and enter either - Domain Controller DNS name or IP address IP address or DNS name of the Active Directory Domain Controller.
+- 1 Enter the settings to ADD or EDIT an NTLM server for Single Sign-on through Windows Authentication:

+- 1a Choose and enter either

+- Domain Controller DNS name or IP address

+IP address or DNS name of the Active Directory Domain Controller.